-Noncredit, 18 hours of lecture, 36 hours of lab, per term
+Noncredit, 18 hours of lecture, 36 hours of lab, 18 hours of lab by arrangement, per term

 This course is for the older adult interested in study, rehearsal and performance of a variety of choral music.
 Rehearsals will include vocal training leading to artistic group singing and the development of personal musicianship skills.
 A variety of literature will be selected from the stylistic eras of the western world.
 May be repeated indefinitely.